 Along with their audacious disrespect for the sacrifices of God, they were perverse men who took sexual advantage of the women who came to worship.
 And they did so without shame, within the sacred spaces of the house of God.
 And Eli knew it!

 You would think that a genuine man of God like Eli would be outraged.
 Remember, he also served as Israel’s judge, meaning that his responsibility was to carry out justice on behalf of God.
 These rebellious sons of shameless lust should have been carried to the edge of town and stoned to death.
 Instead, they receive a mild scolding.
 How pathetic is that?

 God has preserved these stories to leave us with enduring lessons.
 Fathers, listen up!
 Take heed!
-It has been my observation that Eli’s paralysis of leadership is not uncommon . . . even among those in ministry.
+It has been my observation that Eli’s paralysis of parenthood is not uncommon . . . even among those in ministry.
 As a father whose vocation is service to the Lord, I have intentionally sought to avoid the failure of Eli.
 I’ve often reminded myself: passivity is an enemy.
 I urge you to do the same.

 Each one of us today must recognize that our family could very easily end up like Eli’s.
 Let’s face it: any family can come unraveled—an elder’s family, a pastor’s family, an evangelist’s family, a missionary’s family—even one whose father walks with God and faithfully pours his heart into a congregation.
 And that includes your family.

 Please, my friend, do not be passive.
 It is an enemy.